stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 operator and two arguments, both of which must be integers, for instance `12 + 13`.

+We are going to use function `split` from `Data.String` in *base* to tokenize arithmetic expressions.
+We are then trying to parse the two integer values and the operator.
+These operations might fail, since user input can be invalid, so we need an error type.
+We could actually just use `String`, but I consider it to be good practice to use custom sum types for erroneous conditions.

 ```idris
 data Error : Type where
   NotAnInteger    : (value : String) -> Error